 - Slide 11.
 The Learning Profile provides information about skill mastery that underlies the overall subject information in the Performance Profile. - Slide 12.
-The text indicates the number of Essential Elements and claims tested.
-This student was assessed on seven Essential Elements, which accounted for four out of four claims expected to be assessed for grade 5 mathematics. - Slide 13.
+The text indicates the number of Essential Elements and Areas tested.
+This student was assessed on seven of eight Essential Elements, which accounted for five of the six Areas expected to be assessed for grade 5 mathematics. - Slide 13.
 Each row in the table contains information for one Essential Element.
 The second column lists the Essential Element code.
-This page displays information for three Essential Elements.
-To the left of the Essential Element code is the claim that the Essential Element falls within.
-Depending on the subject, the first column may instead be Area or Domain. - Slide 14.
+This page displays information for four Essential Elements.
+To the left of the Essential Element code is the Area that the Essential Element falls within.
+Depending on the subject, the first column may instead be Claim or Domain. - Slide 14.
 The numbers across the top of the columns show the levels of skill mastery for the Essential Elements.
 Again, skills are called linkage levels during the assessment, and the numbers correspond to the linkage levels.
 For example, level one is the Initial Precursor.
 The grade-level expectation, or Target, for an Essential Element, is indicated with a target icon.
 The other skills are on the learning path leading up to the Target skill and extending beyond the Target skill.
-Again, students are not assessed at every linkage level. - Slide 15.
+Again, students are not assessed at every linkage level.

+- Slide 15.
 Each box to the right of each Essential Element code is a skill.
-DLM results are based on student mastery of specific skills.

-Slide 16.
-At the bottom of each page is a key that explains the skill shading.
+DLM results are based on student mastery of specific skills. - Slide 16.
+At the bottom is a key that explains the skill shading.
 The shading is in color and will appear differently when printed in grayscale.

 Green shading indicates a mastered skill.
-In this example, the student mastered two skills for the first and third Essential Elements listed.
+In this example, the student mastered level one skills for the first two Essential Elements.

-Blue shading indicates the student was assessed on an Essential Element but did not master any skills, as shown for the last Essential Element.
+Blue shading indicates the student was assessed on an Essential Element but did not master any skills, as shown for the third Essential Element.

 Gray shading is used to indicate any Essential Element on which the student was not assessed.
-In this example, the student was not assessed on the second, fourth, or fifth Essential Elements.
+In this example, the student was not assessed on the fourth Essential Element.